This is a suggestion for organising asynchronous communication for open source projects.

 I first drafted a modified version of this blog post as a contribution to an open source project.
 The aim of this contribution was to suggest how values of the project: openness, inclusivity, and transparency, translates when it comes to communication amongst present and future contributors and maintainers.

 We would like people to feel that they can join the conversation whenever they want and contribute at their own pace.
 In that aspect, the role of contributors should be to make sure that present and future contributors can do so.
 Contributors should convey the ethos by keeping the project open, inclusive, transparent.
 That is by making sure all contributors have access to all communication.

 We believe that the time and effort people contribute to an open source project should remain under their control.
 Contributing to an open source project should not become a burden for a contributor.
 Contributors should not feel pressured to work; that is coding, reporting bugs, translating, documenting, joining or monitoring conversation or even responding to a message synchronously.
 Contributors can join at their own will, contribute at their own pace.
-Contributors are responsible to assess the relevance and the scope of their contributions before opening a PR.
-We encourage present and future contributors to inquiry to the community by opening an issue if they have any questions.
+Contributors are responsible to assess the relevance and the scope of their contributions before opening a pull request.
+We encourage present and future contributors to inquiry by opening an issue if they have any questions.

 Before one opens an issue they should search through open and closed issues to check if:

 All conversations should be deemed a space on the repository.
 It is best to open an issue, comment and have a say, rather than not.
 If an issue is a duplicate, or related to some other conversation, contributors will close it and reference the relevant issue.
 Do your own research; be considerate of other contributors’ time and attention.